Louson/meta-spdx-diff-test/README.md

 1. Generates SPDX 3.0 SBOMs for images.
 2. Computes diffs between new and reference SPDX files.
-3. Includes kernel config, PACKAGECONFIG, and ignored CVEs in the diff.
+3. Includes kernel config and PACKAGECONFIG in the diff.

 Defaults
 --------